Residency Visas and Cédulas

 Residency Visa Pricing

-For our professional guidance and legal advice to obtain a residency visa we charge a fee of $700.
+For our professional guidance and legal advice to obtain a residency visa we charge a fee from $299 to $700.
 Our fee includes legal counseling throughout the process, the compilation of all paperwork, interpreting/facilitating services at notaries, going to government offices, submission of your visa application, and follow-up and troubleshooting every step of the way.
 It also includes 12% tax.

 That fee does not include Translation Fees (we charge $20/page), Notary Fees, or official Government fees.
 With those fees included, a Residency Visa process usually ends up costing between $1,500 and $1,700, depending very much on the individual's situation and personal paperwork needs.